Yankees vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Anthony Rizzo will hit the field against the Cincinnati Reds and Spencer Steer on Friday at 6:40 PM ET, at Great American Ball Park.
+Aaron Judge and the New York Yankees head into the second of a three-game series against Nick Senzel and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.

-The Yankees are listed as -165 moneyline favorites in this matchup against the Reds (+140).
-A 10.5-run total has been listed in the game.
+The Yankees are the favorite in this one, at -165, while the underdog Reds have +140 odds to win.
+A 10.5-run over/under has been listed in this contest.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.